Child's Play (1988 film): Release

 Although Kirk Kerkorian terminated MGM/UA's production agreement with Kirschner during his acquisition of the studio, it agreed to release Child's Play after the recut of the film received positive test screenings in Southern California.
 MGM/UA made a controversial decision not to release the film during Halloween, in order to avoid competition with competing horror films such as Halloween 4: The Return of Michael Myers.
 It instead moved the release date closer to Veterans Day weekend.

-The film was heavily promoted for three weeks before release through television spots emphasizing audience reactions directed towards 12-to-20-year-olds and intended to "position Chucky as the new terror icon".
-The film was released on November 9, 1988, in 1,377 theaters, opening at #1, out of the other 12 films that were showing that week, with $6,583,963.
-The film went on to gross $33,244,684 at the US box office and an additional $10,952,000 overseas for a worldwide total of $44,196,684.
+The film was heavily promoted for three weeks before release through television spots emphasizing audience reactions directed towards 12-20-year-olds and intended to "position Chucky as the new terror icon".
+The film was released on Wednesday, November 9, 1988, in 1,377 theaters, opening at number one with $6,583,963 in its opening weekend and $8,002,841 in its first five days, the second-biggest opening of the fall, exceeding expectations.
+The film went on to gross $33,244,684 at the box office in the United States and Canada and an additional $10,952,000 overseas for a worldwide total of $44,196,684.
 It became United Artists' second highest-grossing film of 1988 following Rain Man.